jmparsons/play-lessc/README.md

 0.0.4 - July 2, 2013

 - Added trim to output to remove the default less newline.

+## Older Version Installation - 0.1.1 and older

+Add the resolver and sbt plugin to your project/plugins.sbt file:

+    resolvers += "JMParsons Releases" at "http://jmparsons.github.io/releases/"

+    addSbtPlugin("com.jmparsons" % "play-lessc" % "0.1.1")

+For Play 2.1, use version 0.1.0.

 ## Credits
 This plugin is based off of [play-stylus][play-stylus] and [play-sass][play-sass].